marsiitr/Swarm_Robotics/README.md

 </p>

 ## Abstract
 *Swarm robotics is an approach to the coordination of the multiple robots as a system which consist of large numbers of mostly simple physical robots.
 Only through their interactions a collective behavior emerges that is able to solve complex tasks.
 These characteristics lead to the main advantages of swarms: adaptability, robustness, and scalability.
-Under this excuse we made multiple bots which coordinate among themselves to form different shapes*
+Under this excuse we made multiple bots which coordinate among themselves to form different shapes.*

 ## Motivation
 *As swarm of ants work in unison to achieve an intimidating task, similarly multiple bots can work in unison to achieve a seemingly difficult task.
 As the newbies, out of curiosity we choose to work on the same.*

 ## Mechanical Aspect of the Design
 *This project consists of four mechanically identical bots which move in unison to form the shape specified by the user.
 But each of the bot has a unique identity because of the unique QR code pasted on its roof.
 Each bot has 2 sheets of ply one over the other with electrical components between them.
-A single bot consists of 2 normal wheels at the back, 1 castor wheel at the front and 2 L-brackets for holding motors in them*
+A single bot consists of 2 normal wheels at the back, 1 castor wheel at the front and 2 L-brackets for holding motors in them.*

 ## Electronics Aspect of the Design
 *In each of the bot, the microcontroller used is ESP8266(NodeMCU).
 For angle detection fron the initial position for a particular bot, a gyroscope sensor(particularly